 Speaker Series Implications of the Topographic Revolution for the Digital Humanities Calendar When: April 1, 2009 all-day 2009-04-01T00:00:00-04:00 2009-04-02T00:00:00-04:00 Where: IRLT Cost: Free Contact: John Bonnett Speaker Series John discussed the Implications of the Topographic Revolution for the Digital Humanities.

-Snapshots from the field When: January 15, 2021 @ 2:00 pm – 4:00 pm Where: Virtual Seminar There are so many of us here at York University who conduct research on digital media, digital technology, digital cultures, and digital[…]
+Snapshots from the field [3 × 3 × 3] When: February 10, 2023 @ 2:00 pm – 4:00 pm Where: In person at York University (Zoom option available) There are so many of us here at York University who conduct research on digital media, digital technology, digital cultures, and digital[…]